 North Miami Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 45,887 people and 12 constituent neighborhoods, North Miami Beach is the 69th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Miami Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Miami Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Miami Beach is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in North Miami Beach who work in sales jobs (16.39%), office and administrative support (10.64%), and maintenance occupations (9.63%).
+There are especially a lot of people living in North Miami Beach who work in sales jobs (11.47%), maintenance occupations (11.15%), and office and administrative support (10.92%).

-One of the nice things about North Miami Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+North Miami Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 North Miami Beach is an extremely ethnically-diverse city.
 The people who call North Miami Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of North Miami Beach residents report their race to be White, followed by Black or African-American.
+The greatest number of North Miami Beach residents report their race to be Black or African-American, followed by White.
 North Miami Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.14% of the city’s residents.
-Important ancestries of people in North Miami Beach include Jamaican, Italian, Russian, and German.
+People of Hispanic or Latino origin account for 37.44% of the city’s residents.
+Important ancestries of people in North Miami Beach include Haitian, Jamaican, Italian, Brazilian, and German.

-The most common language spoken in North Miami Beach is English.
-Other important languages spoken here include Spanish and French Creole.
+The most common language spoken in North Miami Beach is Spanish.
+Other important languages spoken here include English and French.